techidaily/site-phone-solutions/source/_posts/best-android-data-recovery-undelete-lost-call-logs-from-honor-x7b-by-fonelab-android-recover-call-logs.md

 </div>
 <div class="tpl-content-sub-paragraph-content">
   <p>
-  <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> gives you fast and reliable recovery options for your Honor X7b.
+  <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> gives you fast and reliable recovery options for your Honor X7b.
 It can restore lost contacts, text messages, documents, photos, videos, call history and more from Android tablet PCs and smartphones.
 Whether you accidentally lost files due to wrong deletion, rooting, upgrading, memory card formatting, virus attacking, or because you crashed, smashed, broke or dropped your device into water, this Android data recovery software can rescue the important data in your device easily and quickly.
 Plus, it also allows you to make backups for your existing call logs, messages, contacts, photos and other data.
 Featuring a straightforward and streamlined interface, Android data recovery makes the process of restoring or backing up your  Honor X7b device fast and easy.
   </p>
 </div>
 </div>